-In his article, “Homeschooling Equals Abuse?
-The True Motivations to Homeschool,” Tj recounts some of his life growing up and how that experience has shaped the dad and husband he is today.
+In his article, “Parents Homeschool for Good Reasons,” Tj recounts some of his life growing up and how that experience has shaped the dad and husband he is today.
 Our world is richer because of Tj’s mom and dad, and now because of Tj and Susan.

 No matter what Professor Bartholet thinks.

 — Jim Mason